Code-Institute-Submissions/debbiect246-mathsplusrevision/readme.md

  Log in page:

 Ensure that only registered users can login.
 If an unregistered user tries to log in they are directed to the register page.
 A message is shown that tells the user that they are logged in or that they have created an account.
+Result:  Message "you are logged in" appears.

 * Papers
  Check that one paper in each set of 11 plus, 13 plus and 16 plus is free to order.
 Other sets of papers cost £10 each.
+Result:  As expected.

 * User profile
  Check that the user profile for each registered order is up to date and accurate.
+ Result:  User profile appears.

 * Cart
 Check that the items purchased by users are transferred to the cart ready for checkout.
+Result:  Items are transferred to the cart.

 * Checkout

 Check that only the items in the users cart are available for checkout and that the checkout process works.
 The user is shown a message to say that checkout has been successful for each order.
+Result:  Checkout app shows price user has to pay and connection to stripe is successful using stripe credit card testcase 4242424242424242 with CVV set to any 3 number combination.
+Also error message shows if user does not select a quantity of papers then clicks on checkout.

 ## Interesting bugs or problems I discovered during testing